arthlor/Yeser/docs/01-setup.md

 # Setup Guide

 This guide will walk you through setting up the Yeser gratitude app development environment from scratch.
+The app uses a modern hybrid architecture with TanStack Query for server state management and Zustand for client state.

 ## 📋 Prerequisites